If-Chiaki/If-Chiaki/README.md

 Hi, I'm If-Chiaki 👋

-🎓 Student @ Zhejiang University
+Student @ Zhejiang University
-📚 Study Math & Computer Science
+Study Math & Computer Science
-🤖 Interested in AI & Statistics
-🏊‍♂️ Swimming enthusiast

 <!--
 **If-Chiaki/If-Chiaki** is a ✨ special ✨ repository because its `README.md` appears on your GitHub profile.